Supply Chain Mapping

 Each supplier must agree to allow VS&Co, or an independent third party hired by VS&Co to conduct an audit of their production locations without prior notice.
 IPS or a third-party auditing firm conducts announced or unannounced audits of each of our approved factories at least annually to ensure compliance with our Supplier Code of Conduct and supply chain standards.
 We may conduct more frequent reviews of factories located in countries designated as high risk by the U.S. State Department's Trafficking in Persons Report or identified through the company’s annual risk assessment process.
 Certain exemptions from annual audits may be granted to highly compliant factories with consistent and robust compliance.
 VS&Co requires a pre-production audit of all new factories to ensure the factory can meet our standards before production can begin.

-In 2022, we conducted chain of custody audits on made of cotton or containing cotton components to ensure the cotton fiber, yarn and product is from an approved country in accordance with our Cotton Policy.
-In addition, Oritain testing was conducted on fabric and finished goods containing cotton to confirm compliance with our Cotton Policy.
-Audit and test samples were selected across various product types.
-The chain of custody reviews and Oritain test results reflected full compliance with VS&Co’s Cotton Policy.
+We conduct chain of custody audits on cotton fiber, yarn, fabric and finished goods manufacturing of cotton products and products containing cotton components to ensure they are from an approved country in the VS&Co Cotton Policy.
+Through our chain of custody process, we are able to trace lingerie and apparel orders back to Tier 3 spinners and to Tier 4 cotton fiber origin.
+We also conduct Oritain testing on fabric and finished goods containing cotton to confirm compliance, and through chain of custody reviews and Oritain test results we ensure compliance with VS&Co’s Cotton Policy.

 We conduct additional focused risk assessments on specific commodities, regions and groups such as migrant workers.
 In addition, all suppliers are required to certify that they have received, read and understand our no forced labor policy.